Undergraduate study in Divinity

 - Divinity BD (Hons)

-The MTheol (Hons) combines Biblical Studies and Theological Studies for a full-immersion theology course.
-It can only be taken as a single honours degree.
+The Theology MTheol (Hons) combines Biblical Studies and Theological Studies for a full-immersion theology course.
+It can only be taken as a single Honours degree.
 MTheol students are members of the ancient Faculty of Divinity and so wear the distinctive black gown with purple saltire.